Bases of Precompact Coordinate Balls

 The collection of intervals \(\{(n - 1, n + 1) : n \in \mathbb{Z}\}\) in

-\(\mathbb{R}\) is a typical example: it is infinite, yet around any point
+\(\mathbb{R}\) is a typical example.
+It is infinite, yet around any point

 of \(\mathbb{R}\) only two of the intervals overlap.